 Nuclear safety, also known as reactor safety, is defined by IAEA:

-‘Safety’ is the achievement of proper operating conditions, prevention of accidents and mitigation of accident consequences, resulting in protection of workers, the public and the environment from undue radiation hazards.
+‘Safety’ is the achievement of proper operating conditions, prevention of accidents, and mitigation of accident consequences, resulting in protecting workers, the public, and the environment from undue radiation hazards.

 This definition covers more than it may seem.
-Nuclear safety is a very broad engineering concept that ranges from nuclear engineering to theory of human errors.
-Nuclear safety is composed of a set of technical and organisational measures taken during all phases in the life of a facility (design, construction and commissioning, operation, decommissioning and dismantling) to protect workers, the general public and the environment from the effects of radioactive substances.
+Nuclear safety is a broad engineering concept that ranges from nuclear engineering to the theory of human errors.
+Nuclear safety is composed of technical and organizational measures taken during all phases of a facility’s life (design, construction, commissioning, operation, decommissioning and dismantling) to protect workers, the general public, and the environment from the effects of radioactive substances.

-Most of nuclear power plants introduce a ‘defence-in-depth‘ approach to achieve maximum safety, this approach is constituted of multiple safety systems supplementing the natural features of the reactor core.
+Most nuclear power plants introduce a ‘defense-in-depth ‘approach to achieve maximum safety.
+This approach is constituted of multiple safety systems supplementing the natural features of the reactor core.

 According to INSAG-10:

-“Defence in depth consists in a hierarchical deployment of different levels of equipment and procedures in order to maintain the effectiveness of physical barriers placed between radioactive materials and workers, the public or the environment, in normal operation, anticipated operational occurrences and, for some barriers, in accidents at the plant.”
+“Defence in depth consists in a hierarchical deployment of different levels of equipment and procedures to maintain the effectiveness of physical barriers placed between radioactive materials and workers, the public or the environment, in normal operation, anticipated operational occurrences, and, for some barriers, in accidents at the plant.”

 The main reason for this approach lies in the uniqueness of nuclear power plants.
-Nuclear reactors have three unique characteristics that affect their safety, as compared to other power plants.
+Nuclear reactors have three unique characteristics that affect their safety compared to other power plants.

 Three characteristics that affect nuclear safety

 - High energy density.
 Nuclear power reactors contain large amounts of energy stored in nuclear fuel.
 A criticality accident (a rapid increase of the reactor power) is possible in certain reactor designs if the chain reaction cannot be controlled.
-In order to control this type of characteristics, reactors must be designed with negative reactivity feedback and plant operators must control reactivity of the system.
+Reactors must be designed with negative reactivity feedback to control this type of characteristic, and plant operators must control reactivity of the system.

 - Decay heat.
-When a reactor is shut down, fission essentially ceases, but decay energy is still being produced.
+Fission essentially ceases when a reactor is shut down, but decay energy is still produced.
 The energy produced after shutdown is referred to as decay heat.
-The design of the reactor must allow for the removal of this decay heat from the core by some means.
+The reactor’s design must remove this decay heat from the core by some means.
 If adequate heat removal is not available, decay heat will increase the temperatures in the core.
-This feature is the main reason why nuclear power plants have multiple stages of emergency core cooling systems.
+This feature is why nuclear power plants have multiple emergency core cooling systems stages.

 - Presence of radioactive materials.
-Nuclear fission reaction produces radioactive nuclei known as fission fragments.
-Most of these fission fragments are radioactive and their confinement in operation or in accidents is of the highest importance in nuclear safety.
-This is the main reason why safety of nuclear power reactors is based on the three protective barriers.
+The nuclear fission reaction produces radioactive nuclei known as fission fragments.
+Most of these fission fragments are radioactive, and their confinement in operation or accidents is of the highest importance in nuclear safety.
+This is the main reason why the safety of nuclear power reactors is based on the three protective barriers.

 Three fundamental safety functions of nuclear safety

-Three safety functions associated with the three characteristics are a prerequisite to ensure reactor safety under all circumstances:
+Three safety functions associated with the three characteristics are a prerequisite to ensuring reactor safety under all circumstances:

-- Control of the chain reaction and of the power generated by it.
+- Control of the chain reaction and the power generated by it.

 - Isolation of radioactive products from the environment.

-Reactor safety is based on three protective barriers to prevent radioactive releases and on the defence-in-depth principle.
+Reactor safety is based on three protective barriers to prevent radioactive releases and the defense-in-depth principle.

 Three protective barriers

-The concept of three protective barriers refers to a series of strong and leak-tight physical barriers between radioactive products and the environment.
-The barriers prevent releases of radioactive products in all circumstances.
-The goal of defence-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel and containing radioactive substances.
+Three protective barriers refer to a series of strong and leak-tight physical barriers between radioactive products and the environment.
+The barriers prevent the release of radioactive products in all circumstances.
+The goal of defense-in-depth, introduced in the preceding section, is to ensure basic safety functions, i.e., controlling reactivity, cooling irradiated fuel and containing radioactive substances.
 These safety functions are necessary to ensure all barriers remain effective.